coopcycle/coopcycle-docs/docs/_admin/Incidents.md

 # Setting up CoopCycle Incident Management with current version

 ## The Situation Right Now
-### Currently we have finished CoopCycle Incident Management V.1 (link) which includes the following features:
+### Currently we have finished [CoopCycle Incident Management V.1](https://github.com/coopcycle/coopcycle/issues/9)  which includes the following features:
 1. A messenger can flag an incident for a pickup or dropoff task and add a photo and comments to explain the situation.
 2. A last mile provider can automatically recieve incidents related to their packages based on the incidents that they have configured in their system.
 3. A dispatcher can reschedule a task after an incident has been created.